Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Discussion

 \subsection{Implications of Borrowing Styles}

+While text-to-image interaction presents a novel and emerging form of human-computer interaction for media creation, this advancement presents us with new sets of concerns.
 Suggesting that we use pre-existing styles is at once intuitive and controversial.
-There are many implications to borrowing styles, one of which is that we are relying on a machine's non-expert understanding of a style to generate outputs.
-Sometimes the machine had a very shallow understanding of the style, as mentioned in generations for Baroque or Neoclassicism, where the style was misunderstood due to the multiplicity of meanings for Baroque in different visual mediums.
-Baroque paintings were known for their emphasis and dramatic chiarobscuro (application of light and shadow), but the model performed a brute force application of Baroque motifs to optimize for Baroque in the most general sense.
+There are many implications to borrowing styles as keywords, one of which is that we are relying on a machine's non-expert understanding of a style to generate outputs.
+This makes it possible for text-to-image models to return generations that could err towards stereotypes and other misrepresentations.

-Another style that was shallowly summarized was Ukiyo-e.
-Ukiyo-e images tended to employ beige, black, and muted primary colors, however Ukiyo-e in the past was not confined to this range of color.
+For example, one of the top three styles in terms of ratings for Experiment 4 was Ukiyo-e.
+These generations tended to employ beige, black, and muted primary colors suggestive of woodblock prints.
+However, Ukiyo-e work in the past was not confined to this range of color.
 Ukiyo-e as a style spanned centuries, during which as a style it exhibited different approaches to color ranging from monochromatic ink to brilliant brocades.
-Another example would be sketch-- x of the y sketches were done in black and white, belying a understanding of sketches as generally black and white.
-This may be considered generally correct, but stereotypical.
+This implies that the model could only shallowly summarize Ukiyo-e.
+Likewise, sketches tended to return black and white images, belying an stereotypical understanding of sketches as generally black and white.

-The ability to utilize existing styles from art history and pop culture and generate stylistically relevant images represents a major achievement in visual intelligence.
-However, this poses significant concern for those whom those style is inherited from.
-Society will have to decide whether or not riffing off of certain styles is in violation of copyright and intellectual property or even potentially cultural appropriation.

-One thing that is for sure is that conducting more close reads of generations and evaluations of text-to-image models can help us create methodologies to define how we identify AI-generated art from traditional art.
-We see a few lines of future work from here.
-The first is to discover learned biases that could yield variable performance across styles and subjects, in our experiments much like our own on partitions of style data.

-Another direction is to work on methods that improve optimization in a way that aligns with human judgment.
-This takes us back to the conclusion of Experiment 3, which was that in spite of the fact that the last iteration had the lowest multimodal loss, it was not consistently picked as the favorite, meaning that there are other factors outside of the coupling between text to image that strike user fancy.

-From Experiment 5, we also defined a following success mode that we saw across combinations of concrete subject, abstract styles, which was the integration of elementary elements together.
-Because convolutional neural networks are primed to understand low level features, we wonder if there could be utility in optimizing losses of the text and image prompt as a whole but also at lower levels of the text and image representations.
-That is, perhaps given the text and image encodings, "phrases" within the encodings can be optimized towards one another.